yosemitebandit/vebsite/content/notes/sterilizing-instruments.md

 * most common method -- used for ~70% of all sterilizations and over 50% of disposable medical devices
 * gas concentrations of 200 - 800 mg/L
 * 30-60 C with RH above 30%
-* process takes several hours
+* process takes 2-3 hours of exposure and then 12hrs more to vent
 * kills bacteria, spores, viruses, yeast and other fungi -- also very hazardous to humans
+* subs in for H atoms on molecules, disrupting many chemical processes
-* explosive at concentrations above 3%
+* explosive at concentrations above 3% (so it's often diluted)
 * very strict OSHA reqs around EtO's use -- if you can smell it, you've had a hazardous dose
 * it can permeate some plastics so you can actually bag your equipment before sterilizing it
+* they typically use bio indicators to test the sterilization's efficacy on weirdly shaped equipment -- it can kill to a 10^-6 level

 *nitrogen dioxide*